The short answer is no, not yet.

 Not necessarily.
 The Regulations do not require fire safety systems beyond those specified in the building legislation in place at the time the building was built, however you do have to have an appropriate means to warn people in the building of a fire and in some cases the installation of an alarm system may be the best option.

 As part of your application you must select whether to do trial evacuations or an evacuation training programme.
 Note – buildings used for providing early childhood facilities (other than in a household unit) or as educational institutions must select trial evacuations.

 Trial evacuations usually involve all of the building occupants participating in a 'fire drill' where a fire emergency is simulated – i.e. sounding the alarm, evacuating the building, accounting for all occupants, etc.

 Evacuation training programmes must demonstrate how the permanent occupants (staff, residents, etc) are trained to manage an evacuation of all the occupants from the building in an emergency.
 This is often the most suitable option for buildings whose occupants are likely to be transient (e.g. Motels, Theatres, etc) or need assistance to evacuate.

 You may like to check our Application Reference Guide.
 This is a full application form with plenty of helpful tips to explain the detail needed when completing your own application.

 Your approved scheme will include a requirement to complete either trial evacuations or an evacuation training programme at least once every six months.
-To keep your scheme current and maintained you must notify the Fire Service each time this requirement has been completed.
+To keep your scheme current and maintained you must notify Fire and Emergency NZ each time this requirement has been completed.
 For full details please refer to our Maintaining your approved evacuation scheme guide.

 If your approved evacuation scheme requires regular trial evacuations, the building owner must: